SowmyaT-157/testimonial-slider/README.md

       https://github.com/SowmyaT-157/testimonial-slider
 2. To install the dependencies [Node.js](https://nodejs.org/en/download)
-3. To start the project use below command in the terminal node index.js
+3. To start the project use below command in the terminal.
+> node index.js

 ---
 ### Contributing